PitTxid/ZeroClassic/README.md

 See important security warnings on the
 [Security Information page](https://z.cash/support/security/).

-**ZERO is unfinished and highly experimental.** Use at your own risk.
+**ZERO Classic is unfinished and highly experimental.** Use at your own risk.

 Deprecation Policy
 ------------------